The Voice to Parliament referendum: what it is, how it will be conducted and what it means

 But supporters of the Voice say it will provide First Nations people with an opportunity to advise Federal Parliament and the executive government on decisions being made that affect their lives.

-Furthermore, Mr Albanese has assured that the proposal is constitutionally sound and had been backed by the Attorney-General Mark Dreyfus on the advice of the Solicitor-General.
+Furthermore, Mr Albanese has assured that the proposal is constitutionally sound and had been backed by the Attorney-General Mark Dreyfuss on the advice of the Solicitor General.

 The Prime Minister says the Voice would only advise matters directly affecting Aboriginal and Torres Strait Islander people.